 Meetings are cancelled or rescheduled all the time.
-Meeting hosts, however, don’t always remember or simply don’t take the time to remove their room reservation, leaving the room off limits for anyone else looking to book during that time slot.
+Meeting hosts, however, do not always remember or simply do not take the time to remove their room reservation, leaving the room off limits for anyone else looking to book during that time slot.
 This is especially egregious when the office does not have an abundance of conference rooms for employees to choose from for their next big meeting.

 Conference room hogging